dptech-corp/dflow/README.md

 Parameters and artifacts are data stored by the workflow and passed within the workflow.
 Parameters are saved as strings which can be displayed in the UI, while artifacts are saved as files.

 ####  1.2.2. <a name='OPtemplate'></a> OP template
 OP template is the fundamental building block of a workflow.
-It defines an operation to be executed given input and output.
-Both input and output can be parameters and/or artifacts.
-To be specific, the meaning of the output is the path to the output, or where to look for the output.
-We are not defining output content.
+It defines an operation to be executed given the input and output.
+Both the input and output can be parameters and/or artifacts.
 The most common OP template is the container OP template.
 Necessary elements to be defined for the operation are the container image, scripts to be executed and commands to execute the scripts as entrypoint.
 Currently, two types of container OP templates are supported: `ShellOPTemplate`, `PythonOPTemplate`.
 Shell OP template (`ShellOPTemplate`) defines an operation by a shell script and Python script OP template (`PythonOPTemplate`) defines an operation by a Python script.

 To use the `ShellOPTemplate`: